jupyter-book/thebe/docs/minimal_example.rst

    document.querySelector("#activateButton").addEventListener('click', bootstrapThebe)
    </script>

-Placing the button and adding the JavaScript to enable Thebelab was done with the code below:
+Placing the button and adding the JavaScript to enable Thebe was done with the code below:

 .. code:: html